 Creating a great user experience

 Making the best use of resources

-In more concrete terms, we are deciding what the highest quality experience we can give users is (given our timeline and budget constraints) while setting up for technical success.
-We combine the user experience focus of the product manager, the technical focus of the app architect, to create a definition of what goes into the build.
+In more concrete terms, we are deciding what is the highest quality experience we can give users (given our timeline and budget constraints) while setting up for technical success.
+We combine the user experience, focus of the product manager, and the technical focus of the app architect to create a definition of what goes into the build.

 Confident that we have explored all our options, we switch gears to making decisions.
 Feature lists at Get It Built are created with the MVP (Minimum Viable Product) mentality.

 We focus on creating value for your users as quickly as possible.
 It is not wise to compare yourself to products built by others who have raised 1000x more than you to expand their product.